 - Website visitors who are visually impaired will get context to what’s in the image or what the image is about;

 - By setting this Google and other search engines will be able to crawl your website for related keyword content.
 Google can’t see what’s on your image.
-So, instead Google reads the description to get the contextual information.
+So, instead, Google reads the description to get the contextual information.

 Shortly, with your description, you should describe/give a context of the image in plain language.
 However, you should avoid keyword stuffing, as this will most probably get your website penalized.
 Ideally, each image on your website should have a different description.

-How to optimize blog images for your WordPress powered Showit blog
+How to optimize blog images for your WordPress-powered Showit blog

-If you ever had a WordPress website before, you will find the above details on how to optimize blog images for your WordPress-powered Showit blog sufficient.
+If you had a WordPress website before, you will find the above details on how to optimize blog images for your WordPress-powered Showit blog sufficient.

-Naming your image file names, Image sizing, Image Compression, Setting Image Titles, Image Descriptions, and ALT are what you need to set for any of your blog posts images, too.
+Naming your image file names, Image sizing, Image Compression, Setting Image Titles, Image Descriptions, and ALT are what you need to set for any of your blog post images, too.
 The only difference between the Showit editor and the Showit WordPress blog is the place where you need to upload your images and the input fields where you need to enter the information.